GREATER MANAS RECOVERY PROJECT

 The project is working with a total of 123 fringe villages in a cluster approach on the southern boundary of the forest spreading across three districts of BTC.
 Wildlife Trust of India was the pioneer organization to influence the political declaration on the concept of “Greater Manas” in the year 2007 for the conservation of the entire landscape by the territorial council.
 As a result of a joint initiative by all these stakeholders; Manas regained its original status as a “World Heritage Site” in June 2011.
 WTI worked from baseline survey to policy advocacy towards the greater protected status of the Manas Reserve Forest as the ‘first addition’ to Manas National Park (350 sq km) in 2016.

-WTI has been engaged in this area for over 15 years and in addition to restocking this landscape with elephants, rhinos, swamp deer, clouded leopards and wild buffalo.
-WTI has also initiated community-based conservation activities and alternate livelihoods, legal/capacity training of frontline staff and education and awareness of the community at large towards wildlife conservation.
+WTI has been engaged in this area for over 15 years, working to restock the landscape with elephants, rhinos, swamp deer, clouded leopards and wild buffalo.
+In addition, WTI has initiated community-based conservation activities, promoted alternate livelihoods, provided legal/capacity training for frontline staff and raised awareness within the community to foster support for wildlife conservation.

 The long-term objective of the project is to sustain the ongoing initiatives of habitat improvement, habitat restoration, weaning forest dependency, and phased species restocking to improve ecosystem functionality.